Key takeaways

 Medication that can cause ED

-A lot of commonly used medications can contribute to ED.
+A lot of commonly used medications, like those used to treat high blood pressure or depression, can contribute to ED.
 Some of these medications include:

 Antipsychotics